scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 ------

 ..
 First author: Stano
+..
+1Revisor: Adriano

-The Rocket Class is responsible for creating and defining the rocket with its core characteristics.
-Mostly composed of physical attributes, such as mass, radius and moments of inertia, the rocket object will be responsible for the storage and calculation of mechanical parameters.
+The Rocket Class is responsible for creating and defining the rocket's core characteristics.
+Mostly composed of physical attributes, such as mass and moments of inertia, the rocket object will be responsible to storage and calculate mechanical parameters.

 A rocket object can be defined with the following code: